Eetion/Eirene.jl/README.md

 to ensure that you are using the latest versions of the supporting packages.  *SECOND*, close the Julia shell.
 Some updates will only take effect after re-opening.

-**Note 0** Homebrew and other installers tend to install very old versions, for some reason.
-The only way to effectively check that you are running the most recent version of Julia is to visit the downloads page (https://julialang.org/downloads/) and compare with your current install.

-**Note 1** Pay special attention to red error messages.
-You can solve nine out of ten installation problems by copy/pasting text from these directly into the REPL.
+**Debugging Tip** *Pay special attention to red error messages.
+You can solve nine out of ten installation problems by copy/pasting text from these directly into the REPL.*

-**Note 2** Wait times of an hour or more have been reported.
-The install will finish eventually!
+**Debuggin Tip** *Wait times of an hour or more have been reported.
+The install will finish eventually!*

 ## Example